U.S. Scholar Program

 No, there are no Korean language requirements for Scholar awards to Korea.
 However, if undertaking research in Korea, a scholar should have sufficient Korean language proficiency to successfully complete their proposed research project.

 Fulbright Scholars are allowed a total of 7-14 days of personal leave, depending on their award period length, to travel internationally.
-Professional, grant-related absences are, in theory, unlimited.
+Grant-related absences are, in theory, unlimited.
 However, as the purpose of the Scholar award to Korea is to participate in international cultural and educational exchange within Korea, extensive professional absences outside of Korea will not be allowed during the award period.

 Some short-term professional absences within the East Asia and Pacific (EAP) region may be supported through the Regional Travel Program.